avniproject/avni-website/src/pages/case-studies/use-of-avni-in-jnpct-malnutrition-project-case-study.md

 - Took almost 2-3 days in a month to plan an exact visit as per malnutrition status of children
 - Compilation of daily data was cumbersome and time-consuming
-- For program manager and doctors, it was time-consuming to identify their monitoring visits We can see the progress report after a month once data entered and the report generated manually
+- For program manager and doctors, it was time-consuming to identify their monitoring visits
+- We could see the progress report only after a month once data entered and the report generated manually

 ### Moving to digital system